incrementing/captcha-bank/README.md

 so my version will be called "Captcha Bank".
 If this works then I'll be making it open source.

 # Usage
-Just clone the project (or download the zip) and run main.go as an Administrator, or run it as a normal user and get this error `panic: open C:\WINDOWS\System32\drivers\etc\hosts: Access is denied.`.
+Just clone the project (or download the zip) and run main.go as an Administrator.
 <br>
 Tested on Windows 10, should work on Darwin and Linux but again sudo will most likely be required.